cube-js/cube/docs/content/Examples-Tutorials-Recipes/Pagination.md

 ## Result

-We have received five orders per query and can use it as we want.
+We have received five orders per query and can use them as we want.

 ```javascript
 // Orders count: